 Matt: Are you saying that it is okay to lie depending on the situation?

 Larry: Yes, I am.

 Matt: Please excuse me but it sounds like you are saying that grace allows us to sin since you said it was okay to lie depending on the situation.

 Larry: They said Paul was saying that too, but he wasn't any more than me.
 They said Paul preached "let us sin that grace may abound."
 No, he didn't teach sin that grace may abound, but he DID SAY that some said he said it.

-Matt: I see what you are typing Larry, but, I can't help but think that you are saying it is okay to lie, depending on the circumstance, because the grace of God allows us to.
+Matt: I see what you are typing Larry, but, I can't help thinking that you are saying it is okay to lie, depending on the circumstance, because the grace of God allows us to.
 Is that right?

 Larry: You are saved by grace, and grace teaches, and you must obey grace.
 Preachers today are teaching people to sin by teaching Luther and Calvin.